 As far as shirts go, the gold standard is a tasteful Oxford button-down.
-Business casual attire should mostly stick to sold, light colors like whites, light blues, pinks, and the like.
+Even for casual weddings you want to mostly stick to sold, light colors like whites, light blues, pinks, and the like.
 Patterns are ok as long as they are simple and only utilize about 1-2 separate colors.
 The fit has to be right too as we discussed in our fit guide.
-The classic business casual short has two seams down the back and hugs the frame.
-Color schemes can change depending on the time of year and the specific venue of the wedding.

 Instead of a blazer, you could also opt for just wearing a slim fit shirt or roping it off with a cardigan or sweater.
 These two options make a good alternative to a blazer when the weather calls for it.
 You can pair a button-down shirt with a wool vest while wearing a tie under the shirt.
 This combination gives a fun but professional vibe that is perfect for casual dress code weddings.

-Business casual does not require suit pants so you have a lot more options than a traditional wedding.
-In our opinion, the best pants for a business casual setting are either slim-fitting or straight leg.
+You do not need to wear suit pants so you have a lot more options than a traditional wedding.
+In our opinion, the best pants for this setting are either slim-fitting or straight leg.
 These two fits of pants leave a good through line on the leg, slimming your profile and making you look taller.
 In that sense, a neat pair of flat=front chinos will never be the wrong choice.

 As far as jeans go, they are usually not allowed.
 However, you might be able to get away with wearing jeans in some environments, provided that they are a very nice pair of jeans.
 It is pretty easy to tell bad quality denim from high quality denim, so if you are going that route at least make a concerted effort.

-Shoes have a lot of flexibility in the business casual dress code and for weddings you can even get more fun with it.
+Shoes have a lot of flexibility in this dress code and for weddings you can even get more fun with it.
 As long as you stay away from athletic sneakers and casual sneakers then you should be good.
-A nice pair of loafers of Oxfords is a great choice for business casual attire, especially when you stick to dark, earthy colors like brown, tan, and dark blues.
+A nice pair of loafers of Oxfords is a great choice, especially when you stick to dark, earthy colors like brown, tan, and dark blues.

 Chukka boots are another popular shoe alternative that goes great with virtually any kind of wedding attire.
 If the vibe is right, you may be able to get away with a pair of leather sneakers.
 Make sure that you have a good grip on the dress standards though.

-What Should I Avoid Wearing at a Business Casual Wedding?
+What Should I Avoid Wearing at a Casual Wedding?

-Business casual might be casual but it is still business.
+Casual at a wedding might have "casual" in it but this is still a wedding.
 That means that certain clothing articles will be off limits no matter what.
 This includes things like shorts, t-shirts, sleeveless shirts, flips flops, open-toe shoes, and a shirt with graphic imagery, words, or icons on it.
-You should also not wear anything that should be worn with a suit and not a casual suit jacket as well.
+You should also not wear anything that should not be worn with a suit and not a casual suit jacket as well.

 Another thing to keep off for the wedding is hats.
-Most of the time, you will be required to take hats off for the ceremony, and hats are not generally considered part of business casual clothing.
+Most of the time, you will be required to take hats off for the ceremony, and hats are not generally considered appropriate.